 The same rules apply to digital communications as to other forms of advertising.
 Promotional material directed to a UK audience which is provided on the internet is, therefore, subject to the Regulations and the ABPI Code.
 However, the regulators are only able to enforce the requirements against entities with a presence in the jurisdiction.
-Clause 28 of the ABPI Code indicates action will be taken where the advertisement has been placed on the internet by, or with the authority of, a UK company or an affiliate of a UK company, and makes reference to the availability or use of a medicine in the UK.
+Guidance issued by the PMCPA indicates that advertisement will be viewed as falling within the scope of the Code when it has been placed on the internet by, or with the authority of, a UK company or an affiliate of a UK company, and it specifically refers to the availability or use of a medicine in the UK.

 The MHRA Blue Guide states that the UK rules will apply to "material posted on UK websites and/or aimed at the UK audience".
-Where companies include links from their UK site to their websites serving other countries, this should be made clear to UK users - users should not need to access non-UK sites to obtain basic information about the company's products, such as package leaflets, summaries of product characteristics (SmPCs), public assessment reports (PARs) and other non-promotional material.
+Where companies include links from their UK site to their websites serving other countries, this should be made clear to UK users - users should not need to access non-UK sites to obtain basic information about the company's products, such as package leaflets, SmPCs, public assessment reports (PARs) and other non-promotional material.
 The MHRA has developed specific guidance for consumer websites offering medicinal treatment services.
 This states that, as a general principle, online services such as online clinics or pharmacies may promote the service they provide.
 This includes providing information on relevant conditions and their management, and may include a balanced overview of the range of therapeutic options.
 However, any such material should not draw attention to specific POMs.